RESOURCES

 If you are leading any type of programme with groups around art or objects, then you need to have a perspective-taking thinking routine in your repertoire.

-This page includes cheatsheets for the following thinking routines:
+This free resource includes cheatsheets for the following thinking routines:

 - Step Inside